 Opera Mobile is a browser version designed for smartphones and PDAs.

-The first version of Mobile was released for Psion Series 7 and NetBook in 2000 and then moved to Windows Mobile in 2004.
+The first version of Mobile was released for Psion Series 7 and NetBook in 2000, and then moved to Windows Mobile in 2004.

-Users could try the browser free for 30 days, but they had to buy it to continue using it.
+Users could try the browser for free for 30 days, but they had to buy it to continue using it.

 Devices using the UIQ 3 operating system, such as Sony Ericsson P990 and Motorola RIZR Z8, were pre-installed with this version and were included in the price of the phone.